staticwebexpert/affiliates-jekyll-theme/_posts/2018-12-31-learn-how-to-SEO-jekyll-website.md

 ### SEO Tag Plugin

-The Jekyll-SEO plugin is the best way to set all meta tags you need for SEO.
-Add a *{% SEO %}* Liquid tag in the <head>.
+The Jekyll SEO plugin is the best way to set all meta tags you need for SEO.
+Add a  Liquid tag in the <head>.
 Then in the page front matter add title and description.

 ### Sitemap